I'm a softie when it comes to animals, crazy about baseball (especially the Cardinals) and a news junkie. I'm also a fan of cryptozoology.

 The creature is nocturnal and has been known to kill humans on moonless nights.
 Natives have burned down their own homes after trapping one inside.
 Westerners have also shot at it with no success.

 There is speculation that the Nandi Bear is simply a hyena that has been misidentified.
-Another theory is that it is a surviving chalicotheres, which was similar to early horses but went extinct 781,000 years ago.
+Another theory is that it is a surviving chalicotheres, which was similar to the early horse but went extinct 781,000 years ago.